Joydeep Mukherjee

 Joydeep Mukherjee (born 5 February 1967) is an Indian former first-class cricketer who played for Bengal.
 He took up various coaching roles after his playing career.

 Career

 Mukherjee was a right-handed batsman and occasional right-arm off break bowler.
 He appeared in 13 first-class and 6 List A matches, playing for Bengal and East Zone.
 He played for Bengal between 1987/88 and 1994/95 seasons.

 Mukherjee became the cricket manager of the Indian Premier League team Kolkata Knight Riders in 2008 and remains with the franchise as a coaching staff as of 2015.
 As of February 2016, Mukherjee was the fielding coach of Bengal, head coach of the Bengal u-25 team, has also served as the Asst Coach of the senior Bengal Team.
 Since, 2018 he has been the Director - Cricket Operations at The Cricket Association Of Bengal. having previously worked as head coach of Bengal age-group teams.
+In IPL 2023, he was appointed the Team Manager of the IPL franchise, The Delhi Capitals.
 He also works as a television commentator.
 He is the son of the renowned Bengali film actor and director Dilip Mukherjee.